Thinking of joining us?

 During the winter, we meet once a month, where a series of informal lectures and talks are organised.
 In the warmer months we meet more often at our training apiary where you can have a taste of beekeeping in a friendly and, more importantly, safe environment.
 If you would like to find out more or come and join us, please telephone the chairman more details or contact us here using this helpful page.
 We look forward to seeing you.

-Depending on Government advice, we hope that our regular Saturday morning practical training sessions at our Pease Pottage apiary will start on the 14th April at 9.30.
+Depending on Government advice, we hope that our regular Saturday morning practical training sessions at our Pease Pottage apiary will start on Saturday 20th April at 9.30.
 All members are welcome to come along.
 Please note that you may need your wellies as the track is muddy.

 If you've discovered a swarm and would like it moved, then you may be able to get help here.
 Within our Association, we have a number of members registered with the BBKA who may be willing to collect honey bee swarms for you.